 Equitable & Efficient Resolution of All Current and Future Talc Claims

-This site is designed to provide more detailed information and background on LTL’s Chapter 11 proceedings, including third-party resources and legal filings related to the Chapter 11 case.
+This site is designed to provide more detailed information and background on the Plan, including third-party resources and legal filings related to LLT.

 Current Status

-In January 2023, LTL’s bankruptcy was dismissed by a three-judge panel of the Third Circuit Court of Appeals.
-LTL appealed that ruling.
+In January 2023, LLT’s bankruptcy was dismissed by a three-judge panel of the Third Circuit Court of Appeals.
+The Third Circuit agreed that bankruptcy is “an appropriate forum for a debtor to address mass tort liability,” but it dismissed the case on other legal grounds.

 The Chapter 11 Process